Glasis9/kitchen-service/README.md

 # Kitchen Service

-Django project for managing dishs, cooks, dish types and ingredients in Restaurant
+Django project for managing dishes, cooks, dish types and ingredients in Restaurant

 ## Check it out!